sraashi/Paper-log/Readme.md

 Figure 2 -
 FACS based protein stability reporter assay (GFP and mCherry reporters) - report on BRD4 stability CRISPR screens indicate proteins that are highly expressed with BRD4high in DMSO, IBG1, dBET6 treatments.
-With IBG1 treatment, DACF16 is expressed as well.
+With IBG1 treatment, DACF16 is expressed as well.CRISPR screen identifies which KOs result in high BRD4 expression with IBG1 treatment.

+Tranduce cells with sgRNA library -> induce Cas9 with Doxycycline -> Treat with a degrader -> Sort with FACS to BRD4high (degradation resistant), BRD4 low (Degradation sensitive) -> Sequence sgRNA from each population -> Compared BRD4^high to low to find enriched sgRNA

 CRISPR screen for viability indicates which genes are selective with IBG1 treatment

 CRISPR screen validation -